Keith Van Horn

-College career
+Early life and college career

-Van Horn graduated from Diamond Bar High School in Diamond Bar, California and attended the University of Utah.
+Van Horn was born on October 23, 1975.
+He is the son of Ken and May Van Horn.
+Van Horn was raised in Fullerton, California.
+He graduated from Diamond Bar High School in Diamond Bar, California and attended the University of Utah.
 Rick Majerus recruited him to replace departing star Josh Grant.
 He played for Utah from 1993 to 1997.

-A forward, Van Horn was named WAC Rookie of the Year in 1994.
-Van Horn's father died during his first year at Utah.
-Nevertheless, he averaged a Utah-freshman record 18.3 points on 51 percent shooting and 8.3 rebounds per game.
-As a sophomore, Van Horn led his team to the NCAA Tournament.
+Van Horn's father died on January 24, 1994, during his first year at Utah.
+Nevertheless, Van Horn averaged a Utah-freshman record 18.3 points per game that season, along with 8.3 rebounds per game.
+He was also named WAC Rookie of the Year.

 Van Horn was a member of two Utah teams that won the WAC tournament (one in 1995 and one in 1997).
-He was a Ed the confrence tournament MVP in both seasons.
+He was the conference tournament MVP in both seasons.
 Van Horn became known for his last-second heroics, making back-to-back game-winning shots against SMU and New Mexico in the 1997 WAC Conference Tournament.
+He helped the Utes reach the NCAA tournament in three consecutive seasons (1995, 1996, and 1997).

-In 1997, he shot 90.4 percent from the free throw line and averaged 22.0 points and 9.5 rebounds per game to lead the Utes to a 29–4 finish and #2 national ranking, the highest in school history.
-This led to advancing to the NCAA Tournament's Elite Eight.
-As a senior in 1997, he was a consensus first-team All American selection and was named ESPN Men's College Player of the Year.
+In 1997, Van Horn averaged 22.0 points and 9.5 rebounds per game to lead the Utes to a 29–4 finish and #2 national ranking, the highest in school history.
+The team advanced to the NCAA Tournament's Elite Eight.
+As a senior in 1997, he was named ESPN Men's College Player of the Year.

-Among Van Horn's collegiate accomplishments is being the first player in WAC history to be named Player of the Year three times (1995, 1996, and 1997), being the second player in WAC history to make first team all-WAC four years in a row and being the all-time leading scorer in University of Utah and WAC history with 2,542 points.
+Van Horn was a consensus second-team All-American in 1996 and a consensus first-team All-American in 1997.
+He is the first player in WAC history to be named Player of the Year three times (1995, 1996, and 1997).
+He is the second player in WAC history to make first team all-WAC four years in a row and is the all-time leading scorer in University of Utah and WAC history with 2,542 points.
 Van Horn is the University of Utah career leader in points, defensive rebounds, three-point field goals made, free throw percentage and is second in total rebounds.
-He averaged 20.8 points and 8.8 rebounds in his collegiate career.
+He averaged 20.8 points and 8.8 rebounds per game in his collegiate career.
 His #44 basketball jersey was retired by the University of Utah in 1998.
 In February 2008, he was among 16 players named to the University of Utah's "All-Century" basketball team.
 Van Horn was inducted to Utah's Crimson Club Hall of Fame in 2012.